Vetal-V/distributed_systems/lab_1/README.md

 ## Distributed Systems Seminars: Introduction

-- To run the application you need to use `Python` version 3.7 and higher.
+- To run the application you need to use `Python` version 3.7 or higher.
 The Python version can be checked by the command:
     ```
     python -V
     ```